All Episodes

 Matt Damon's a hero.

-But remember the China sent the China syndrome, a Jane Fonda movie did more to damage nuclear power and its advancement and spread in this country than anything else.
+But remember the China Syndrome, a Jane Fonda movie, did more to damage nuclear power and its advancement and spread in this country than anything else.

-And the left is looking at this at this Matt Damon movie as having the same potential.
+And the left is looking at this Matt Damon movie as having the same potential.

 They hate fracking.